 At the Law Office of John N. Elliott, we don't want a momentary mistake to haunt your minor child for the rest of their life.
 We protect your child against the consequences of a minor in possession conviction.

 Although minors are typically charged in juvenile court, judges take charges involving alcohol or drugs very seriously.
 A conviction of a juvenile offense can impact your future, from your education and employment opportunities to your reputation.
-Our Bloomfield Hills juvenile crime attorney has years of experience as a trial attorney, including representing juvenile cases.
+Our Troy juvenile crime attorney has years of experience as a trial attorney, including representing juvenile cases.

 Call us today at (248) 846-0009 for a free case consultation if you or your child have been accused of minor in possession.